The application deadline for the Class of 2018-2019 has been extended to April 15, 2018.

 - A minimum of 20 semesters (30 quarter) hours of biological sciences and 8 semester hours of chemistry, with additional prerequisite courses listed in the following section are required.

 Applicants who meet ALL of Step 1 criteria will be invited to have a web-based interview with School Officials.
-Post interview, successful candidates will be notified and proceed to Step 2 to apply for the DS-2019 form processing.
+Post interview, successful candidates will be notified and then proceed to Step 2 to apply for the DS-2019 form processing.

 Step 2: DS-2019 (J-1 Visa) Requirement